0

 • Boil the rice for 8 minutes in boiling water, then drain and allow it to steam dry for a few minutes.

-• Cover with a cloth, as well as a lid, to protect it from the drops of condensation as it steams.
+• Cover with a cloth and a lid to protect it from the drops of condensation as it steams.

 • Achieving “the golden crusty bottom” at the bottom of the pot by cooking it over low heat for an extended period.

-It is recommended to use a non-stick pot.
-For the recipe, I use a cast-iron 10-inch (24cm) pot.
+• A non-stick pot is recommended.
+I use a cast-iron 10-inch (24cm) pot for the recipe.
 Also, try to use a pot with a flat bottom and one large enough to give the rice plenty of room to expand.
 If your pot is too small, the rice will clump together.
-If you are using a pan, ensure you have a lid that will tightly fit.
+If you use a pan, ensure a lid that will tightly fit.

 rice pilaf with a crunchy crust